wendlers/mpfshell/README.md

     ./.commit

-__Note__: Changes not committed before un-mounting will be lost!
+__Note__: Changes are not committed before un-mounting will be lost!

-While the MP board is FUSE mounted, the serial line (to te REPL) is occupied.
+While the MP board is FUSE mounted, the serial line (to the REPL) is occupied.
 To overcome this problem, there is an other special file in the mounted FS called ".release".
-This file could be used to make the FUSE mounter release the serial line to allow terminal access, and later on reattach the line (while the serial line is released, not commits to the MP board are possible).
+This file could be used to make the FUSE mounter release the serial line to allow terminal access, and later reattach the line (while the serial line is released, no commits to the MP board are possible).

 Relase the serial line, access REPL with terminal (miniterm.py from pyserial):